Kick-start your career with an Internationally recognised qualification in Aircraft Maintenance Engineering.

 There is no on-campus accommodation at Aviation Australia, however, there are several student accommodation options available.
 Visit the Living in Australia page for more information.

-We recommend a laptop with up to date software including Microsoft Office, Adobe Acrobat Reader and Adobe Flash Player.
+We recommend a laptop with up to date software including Microsoft Office and Adobe Acrobat Reader.

 Aviation Australia will provide: